|Where||Caterham on the Hill|

 One of the disadvantages of the game not having standardised rules is that some groups (indeed some countries) play oversimplified versions of the game; if you have ever seen one of these you may have concluded it is just rummy with funny tiles.
 The 'proper' version of the game is much more interesting than a rummy type game.

-We currently have 9 active members at meet at a member's house every Friday at 2pm; turn up if you are available, but we do ask for advance notification of whether or not you will attend, so that we have a sensible number of players at each table: ideally tables of 4 but one can also play with 3.
+Turn up if you are available, but we do ask for advance notification of whether or not you will attend, so that we have a sensible number of players at each table: ideally tables of 4 but one can also play with 3.
 Occasionally we will have more than one session at separate houses, if there is no-one who can host several tables.
 Five of us have Mah-Jong sets so you do not need your own; hosting sessions is optional.
 Tuition is provided and I also issue a weekly 'Hints and Tips' email with advice on play.
 The basics can be learned in a single session, but like most good games, you are always learning more.